AD4Noobs/site/content/building_a_active_directory/working_with_ad/add_pc_to_domain/_index.md

 ---
-title: "HOw to add a Computer to the Domain"
+title: "How to add a Computer to the Domain"
 date: 2021-02-17T14:55:30+01:00
 draft: false
 weight: 3